matchmakeredlabs/matchmakeredlabs.github.io/_cards/card8.md

 As a result of MatchMaker Education Labs’ rich matching technology, all parties in a competency-based value chain win:

-1. Your Audience recieves ACTIONABLE insights from MatchMaker;<br/>YOU are able to efficiently and effectively respond to down-stream requirements.
+1. Your Audience recieves ACTIONABLE insights from MatchMaker.<br/>YOU are able to efficiently and effectively respond to down-stream requirements.
-2. Your Audience's Audience recieves ACTIONABLE insights from YOU;<br/>they are able to efficiently and effectively respond to down-stream requirements.
+2. Your Audience's Audience recieves ACTIONABLE insights from YOU.<br/>they are able to efficiently and effectively respond to down-stream requirements.
-3. As a PBC commited to *liberating learning*, the Human Being (The Learner/Instructor, The Candidate/Employee, ETC.) completes the MatchMaker's B2B2H value chain.
-They too recieve ACTIONABLE insights;<br/>empowering them to efficiently and effectively succeed in their chosen path!
+3. As a PBC commited to *liberating learning*, the Human Being (The Learner/Instructor, The Candidate/Employee, ETC.) completes MatchMaker's B2B2H value chain.
+They too recieve ACTIONABLE insights, empowering them to efficiently and effectively succeed in their chosen path!